 In Storyline, result slides allow you to easily communicate to your users about how they performed on any combination of quiz questions you've included in your course.
 You can report on all questions in your course or, if you prefer, just a subset of questions.

-Storyline also allows you to use multiple result slides in the same course (although only one result slide can be tracked in Articulate Online or another LMS).
+Storyline also allows you to use multiple result slides in the same course (although only one result slide can be tracked in your LMS).
 You can even combine scores from multiple result slides to create a final result slide with a consolidated score.

 In this tutorial, we'll look at how to create result slides.

 - Select the Home tab, and click New Slide.

 - Or, select the Insert tab, and click New Slide.